 Smaller rooms, the library and cabinet, contain manuscripts, books, Renaissance drawings and bronzes and more intimate works of art.

 Other rooms include the nursery, chapel and gun room and the show ends with a large section showing unique treasures from ‘below stairs’, the engine-rooms of the great houses.

 The rooms are not reconstructions of historical spaces, although the dining room section does include a complete fully-laid table with carpets, tapestries and dress worn by both the servants and the diners.
 Instead the ‘rooms’ are a way of explaining how people lived in the Treasure Houses and how their collections were used and enjoyed on a daily basis.

 The range of exhibits is truly comprehensive and covers jewels and tiaras worn by the owners and their families, valuable antique firearms used for sport, the extraordinary Venetian state cradle from Blenheim Palace, spectacular candelabra and silver-gilt table wares, and many items from the Duke of Devonshire’s personal collection of contemporary art from Chatsworth.

 In all, the Treasure Houses of England Exhibition contains over 200 priceless items, the most ambitious and comprehensive exhibition of its type ever assembled.
-The exhibition will be travelling to China in the Summer of 2018.
-Venues and opening dates will be announced in January 2018.
+The exhibition will be travelling to China soon.
+Venues and opening dates will be announced in 2018.

 Chief CURATOR AND CHIEF Executive